 In a word, can we deal with more FLOODING in Deer Run?
 No!

-4. Educational Impact
+4. Safety Impact

 Right now, the homes in the Deer Run subdivision are zoned for the following schools: Sterling Park Elementary, South Seminole Middle School, and Lake Howell High School.